wshen1123/LLM-Bias/README.md

 This project was conducted as part of a collaborative research effort.

-The original experimental codebase and implementation were developed in a shared repository whcih can be found here:https://github.com/ngrinnel/LLMBias
+The original experimental codebase and implementation were developed in a shared repository whcih can be found here: LLMBias